sehyunchung/twitter-de-elonizer/README.md

 # Twitter De-Elonizer

-A lightweight Chrome extension that effectively removes the Doge logo from Twitter.com, providing a more pleasant browsing experience.
+A simple Chrome extension to remove some of the disasters happened to Twitter from a disaster happened to Twitter.

 ## Features